cran-task-views/MixedModels/MixedModels.md

 #### Linear mixed models

-Linear mixed models (LMM) make the following assumptions:
+Linear mixed models (LMMs) make the following assumptions:

 - The expected values of the responses are linear combinations of the fixed predictor variables and the random effects.
 - The conditional distribution of the responses is Gaussian (equivalently, the errors are Gaussian).